CathalShandon/my-first-project/README.md

 # Dzogchen Beara
 Welcome!
-# Introuduction
+# Introduction
-Dzogchen Beara is a website desgined for Tibetan Buddish Retreat centre on the wild atlantic way.
+Dzogchen Beara is a website designed for Tibetan Buddish Retreat centre on the wild atlantic way.
 Dzogchen Beara is part of Rigpa, an international network of Buddhist centres dedicated to making the Buddhist teachings of meditation, compassion and wisdom available to the modern world.
-The site provies information about the centre and things you can do there.
-The main aim of this project is to incourage people to vist Dzoghen Beara and to get vital feedback on their stay.The site is targeted to people who are looking to go on a retreat and to get a break from thier busy and hectic lives.
+The site provides information about the centre and things you can do there.
+The main aim of this project is to encourage people to visit Dzoghen Beara and to get vital feedback on their stay.The site is targeted to people who are looking to go on a retreat and to get a break from their busy and hectic lives.

 A live website can be found [here](https://cathalshandon.github.io/my-first-project/)